lupyuen/lupyuen.github.io/src/marathon.md

     ![Wrapping injured toes in Micropore Tape](https://lupyuen.github.io/images/marathon-toe.jpg)

+    If the Toe Nail starts growing away from the Nail Bed (because of a scar or blister underneath): Use a Nail File to file away the gnarly bits.

 1.  _Outer Knee hurts!_

     Try running one minute with the affected knee / foot turned slightly inward.
 If it feels OK: Continue running with knees and feet pointing straight ahead.
 Apply some strength to the knee, as the foot strikes the ground.